SupaxInc/clothing-segmentation/models/UNet_Architecture.md

     4. **Final Layer:**
         - The architecture typically concludes with a 1x1 convolution that maps the final feature maps to the desired number of classes for segmentation.

-## The Architecture
+## The Module

-### Model

-It uses a sequential model that runs the contained sub modules in sequence to simplify the construction of the neural network.
+It uses a sequential module that runs the contained sub modules in sequence to simplify the construction of the neural network.
 These sub modules consists of a double convolution layer with a 3x3 filter.

+It performs three sets of operations: convolution, batch normalization, and a ReLU activation.

 You can see in the architecture above each block consists of two 3x3 conv (blue arrow) layers and a ReLU activation layer.
+There are 9 blocks in total.

+## 2D Convolution Layer

+Applies a filter to the input to extract features by sliding over the input spatially.
+It helps in detecting features like edges, textures, etc.

 ### Input Channels